awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-approved-rejected-package-name-formats.md

   + `example-pkg-*-20180914-2.2.amzn1.noarch`
   + `example-pkg-EE-2018*.amzn1.noarch`

-### Debian Server and Ubuntu Server<a name="patch-manager-approved-rejected-package-name-formats-ubuntu"></a>
+### Debian Server, Raspberry Pi OS \(formerly Raspbian\), and Ubuntu Server<a name="patch-manager-approved-rejected-package-name-formats-ubuntu"></a>

 **Package manager**: APT

 **Approved patches** and **rejected patches**: For both approved and rejected patches, specify the following:
 + Package names, in the format `ExamplePkg33`
 **Note**
-For Debian Server lists and Ubuntu Server lists, don't include elements such as architecture or versions\.
+For Debian Server lists, Raspberry Pi OS lists, and Ubuntu Server lists, don't include elements such as architecture or versions\.
 For example, you specify the package name `ExamplePkg33` to include all the following in a patch list:
 `ExamplePkg33.x86.1`
 `ExamplePkg33.x86.2`
 `ExamplePkg33.x64.1`